qlik-oss/sn-table/test/rendering/README.md

 To get the necessary Layout and HyperCubeData for a fixture files, you can find the app used in the rendering case in [data/apps](../../data/apps).
 Each chart on the "straight table rendering testing" sheet, maps to a fixture.

+- Update an existing chart or add a new chart to the app.
+Note that there needs to be two charts with the same settings, except one has to be in pagination mode.
 - Update or add a new testing fixture file in [test/rendering/fixtures](./__fixtures__)
 - Check the test case in [run-rendering-tests](`./utils/run-rendering-tests.ts`) to make sure it works
 - Update or add new baseline image(s) following the steps [above](#updating-snapshots).